Chinese Filipinos: Chinese traditional religions and practices

 A small number of Chinese Filipinos (2%) continue to practise traditional Chinese religions solely.
 Mahayana Buddhism, specifically, Chinese Pure Land Buddhism, Taoism and ancestral worship (including Confucianism) are the traditional Chinese beliefs that continue to have adherents among the Chinese Filipino.

 Buddhist and Taoist temples can be found where the Chinese live, especially in urban areas like Manila.
 (Note: Most prominently the Buddhist Seng Guan Temple in Tondo, Manila.)
 Veneration of the Guanyin (觀音), known locally as Kuan-im either in its pure form or seen a representation of the Virgin Mary is practised by many Chinese Filipinos.
 The Chinese Filipino community also established indigenous religious denominations like Bell Church (钟教), which is a syncretic religion with ecumenical and interfaith in orientation.
 There are several prominent Chinese temples like Seng Guan Temple (Buddhist) in Manila, Cebu Taoist Temple in Cebu City and Lon Wa Buddhist Temple in Davao City.

 Around half (40%) of all Chinese Filipinos regardless of religion still claim to practise ancestral worship.
 The Chinese, especially the older generations, have the tendency to go to pay respects to their ancestors at least once a year, either by going to the temple, or going to the Chinese burial grounds, often burning incense and bringing offerings like fruits and accessories made from paper.

-Chinese traditional religions have been practiced on the Philippines since 985 at the latest, but there is evidence of cultural and human transference from China to the Philippines since at least 5000 BC, including in matters of folk belief and mythology.
+Chinese traditional religions have been practiced in the Philippines since 985 at the latest, but there is evidence of cultural and human transference from China to the Philippines since at least 5000 BC, including in matters of folk belief and mythology.